laoban-dev/laoban/README.md

 * For example updating package json... only important for npm/yarn.
 Currently done by a script
 * We want to be able to use other people's scripts easily

+# Bugs?
+check laoban pack and loaban pack -a.
+Not sure why isn't executing